• Casa

 How Deep Can Freedivers Go?

-The depth capabilities of freedivers are truly awe-inspiring, allowing them to venture into underwater realms ranging from 16 to 656 feet.
+The depth capabilities of freedivers are truly awe-inspiring, allowing them to venture into underwater realms ranging from 16 A 656 feet.
 This remarkable range provides enthusiasts with access to mesmerizing landscapes and encounters with a diverse array of marine species that thrive at greater depths.

 Safety Considerations